cardano-foundation/cardano-token-registry/README.md

 2. Submissions must add or modify files in the [mappings/](mappings) folder.

-3. The file name part of the file must match the encoded `"subject"` key of the entry, (all lowercase).
+3. The file name must match the encoded `"subject"` key of the entry, all lowercase.

 4. The maximum file size of a single metadata entry is 370KB.